 A physician referral is required for industrial therapy services.
 If you don't have a primary care provider, please use our Provider Directory to find a provider that meets your needs.

-Dean's specially trained Physical Therapists provide education and treatment for patients with primary or secondary lymphedema.
+Our specially trained Physical Therapists provide education and treatment for patients with primary or secondary lymphedema.
 The rehabilitation program incorporates skin care and therapeutic exercise as well as manual lymph drainage techniques and the use of bandaging and compressive garments.
 The overall goal is for patients to achieve self management of chronic and/or progressive lymphedema.
 Requires a physician referral and evaluation of cardiac and venous insufficiency problems before initiating therapy.

 Our team of neurological-based physical and occupational therapists and speech and language pathologists offer thorough evaluation and coordination of care among providers, family members and advocates to preserve the functional independence of every patient.
 Our therapists participate in physician led interdisciplinary clinics for those with Multiple Sclerosis, Muscular Dystrophy and other associated neuromuscular disorders.